Essexrambler/Essexrambler.github.io/projects.md

 title: projects
 permalink: /projects/
 ---
-Below are the links to two of the Projects built at GA.
+Below are the links to all the Projects I  built while at GA.